NOT THE JOB FOR ALL CHEFS

 Here’s a rundown:

 You work the day shift, typically Monday - Friday.
 You have creative freedom to write your own menus and control your own food purchasing.
 You get to cook phenomenal food for your customers and really get to know them so you can tailor your menus around what they like to eat.
 You’ve got a massive support system available for when you need some help, be it menu inspiration, a sick sous chef or if you just want some company.
 You’ve got quality of life.
-You’re home for the important stuff; the ball games, the recitals, the holidays, the date nights - you can truly have a life.
+You’re home for the important stuff; the ball games, recitals, the holidays, the date nights - you can truly have a life.
 You also get several weeks of paid time off surrounding some pretty major holidays.
 You can finally take that vacation in the winter to somewhere nice and warm and truly get to decompress.
 You’ve also got access to health insurance and a 401k with a competitive salary.
 Aaand you’ve got transfer opportunities across the country too if you want.

 1. You gotta have a great personality.
 Seriously, a service minded, friendly and outgoing demeanor is crucial.
 Insatiable ego-maniac?
 Forget it.
+Must be super flexible and able to roll with the punches.

 3: This is a business.
 You will have financial responsibilities.
 Write your menus and order your product within our framework and we’re good.